Locations & Hours

 - We’re on the Parkway, a popular spot for special events, from parades and marathons to concerts and fireworks.
 Be sure to check traffic reports for detours and delays.
 View directions & parking

 Our vast galleries extend to the outdoors.
 Explore our one-acre Sculpture Garden and experience large-scale contemporary works by artists like Claes Oldenburg, Toshiko Takaezu, and Ellsworth Kelly.

 - Designed by OLIN landscape architects and Atkin Olshin Schade Architects, the Sculpture Garden features an upper and a lower terrace, two graveled galleries, and a paved plaza.

-- Through April 2020, a pair of monumental works by renowned sculptor Ursula von Rydingsvard will be on view.
+- Through April 13, 2020, a pair of monumental works by renowned sculptor Ursula von Rydingsvard are on view.

 - This space is dedicated to our late director Anne d’Harnoncourt, whose passion for art made a lasting impact on the museum and the city of Philadelphia.

 - Don’t miss these memorable works during your visit:

 Located at the intersection of Pennsylvania and Fairmount Avenues, the Perelman Building is a short walk from the main building.
 Inside its Art Deco exterior, you’ll find cutting-edge photography, fashion, and contemporary art and design.

 The Perelman Building is included with your general admission ticket, which offers two-day access to all the museum’s locations.

 - The building’s three main galleries feature exhibitions of photography, fashion and textiles, and contemporary design.
 See what’s on view by checking out our calendar.

 - Stop by our shop near the entrance for gifts inspired by works of art in the galleries, or get a bite to eat in our Perelman Café.